 - Use seed with 14% or higher moisture.

-- Roll the field immediately after seeding or up to three days after seeding, to push any stones into the soil and to reduce risk of earth tag.
+- Roll the field immediately after seeding or up to three days after, to push any stones into the soil and reduce the risk of earth tag.
 Do not roll after emergence.